Wizcorp/phonegap-facebook-plugin/docs/browser/README.md

 This guide is for browser only.
 View the other guides for native setup.

-`www/js/facebookConnectPlugin.js` contains the JavaScript SDK and API file.
+`www/facebookConnectPlugin.js` contains the JavaScript SDK and API file.
 The API matches as close as possible to the native APIs.

 ## Example App

-For localhost testing on OS X see the [Jekyll guide](guide/JEKYLL_GUIDE.md)
+For localhost testing on OS X see the [Localhost guide](guide/LOCALHOST_GUIDE.md)

 ## Install